Dylan-Liew/orbital-linkbin/README.md

 1. **Install PostgreSQL**
    Download and install PostgreSQL from https://www.postgresql.org/download/windows/
 2. **Create Database**
-   Use pgAdmin to create a new database name `linkbin_dev`
+   Use pgAdmin to create a new database name `linkbin_dev` and start the database
 3. **Configure Environment**
-   Set up your database connection string in `.env`:
+   Set up your database connection string (change username, password to your own) in `.env`:
    ```
    DATABASE_URL="postgresql://username:password@localhost:5432/linkbin_dev"
    ```